hpc-carpentry/hpc-chapel/episodes/11-parallel-intro.md

 ::::::::::::::::::::::::::::::::::::: callout

-Think of the memory distributed on each node of a cluster as the different dispensers for your workers
+Think of the memory distributed on each node of a cluster as the different dispensers for your workers.

 ::::::::::::::::::::::::::::::::::::::::::::::::